Cuba Libre bar fire

-On 6 August 2016, 14 youths were killed in a fire at the Cuba Libre bar in Rouen, Normandy, France.
+On 6 August 2016, 14 youths were killed in a fire at the Cuba Libre bar in Rouen, Seine-Maritime, France.

 Event

 The fire started shortly before 00:50 on 6 August, when firefighters were called to the Cuba Libre bar in Rouen.
 The bar was hosting a private birthday party.
 The fire was initially reported as being caused by an "accidental explosion," but this was subsequently refuted by the local authority.
 The blaze took 30 minutes to put out.
+Thirteen people were dead at the scene from smoke inhalation while a fourteenth victim died of burn injuries in a month later in September.